demisto/content-docs/docs/integrations/fetching-incidents.md

 }
 ```

-### Setting Last Run
+## 2. Set Last Run
-When the last of the events have been retrieved, we need to save the new last run time to the integration context.
-This timestamp will be used the next time the ```fetch-incidents``` function is run.
+When the last events is retrieved, you need to save the new last run time to the integration context.
+This timestamp will be used the next time the ***fetch-incidents*** function runs.
+**Notes:**
-When setting the last run object, it's important to know that the values of the dictionary must be of type `string`.
+- When setting *demisto.setLastRun*, the values of the dictionary must be type **string**.
-We recommend using the time of the most recently created incident as the new last run.
+- We recommend using the time of the most recently created incident as the new last run.
+- If there is an error pulling incidents with ***fetch-incidents***, *demisto.setLastRun* will not execute.

 ```python
 demisto.setLastRun({